Umoren/meta-magic/README.md

 # MetaEenfo: AI-Powered Meta Information Generator

-MetaEenfo is an advanced AI-powered tool designed to generate optimized meta information for blog posts, articles, and web pages.
+MetaEenfo is an AI-powered tool designed to generate optimized meta information for blog posts, articles, and web pages.
 Leveraging the power of Amazon Bedrock and Claude 2.1, this application helps content creators and marketers streamline their SEO efforts.

 ## Features

 - Generate meta titles, descriptions, SEO keywords, and URL slugs
-- Industry-specific templates for tailored results
-- Customizable AI prompts for fine-tuned outputs
 - SEO score calculation based on best practices
 - Character count tracking for meta titles and descriptions
 - Copy-to-clipboard functionality for easy use